 - Being physically inactive: Regular physical activity helps your body to use insulin (the hormone responsible for regulating blood sugar levels), which is one of the reasons being inactive increases your risk.

 - Smoking: Smoking increases your risk of type 2 diabetes.

 Risk factors you can’t control include:

-- Age: Type 2 diabetes usually develops after the age of 45.
+- Age: Type 2 diabetes usually develops after the age of 45, in individuals who are either overweight, have high blood pressure, or have a first degree relative with type 2 diabetes.
 However, young people are increasingly developing the condition.
 Almost 1 in 4 Australians over the age of 25 has diabetes or pre-diabetes3.

 - Family history: Having a first degree relative, for example a parent, with type 2 diabetes means you have a genetic predisposition to the condition.
 It doesn’t necessarily mean you’ll get type 2 diabetes, but it does mean other lifestyle factors like being overweight can greatly increase your risk.

 - Existing health conditions: Having existing health conditions like high cholesterol, high blood pressure, heart disease, polycystic ovarian syndrome, or having had gestational diabetes when pregnant increases your risk of developing type 2 diabetes.
 Those taking anti-psychotic medications are also at higher risk.